weecology/forecasting-course/README.md

 All of the code, lesson content, data, and infrastructure for this site is openly licensed so you can use any of it in your own courses.

 Lesson material can be accessed from [the website](https://course.naturecast.org) or using the raw markdown files in the [`content/lessons` directory](https://github.com/weecology/forecasting-course/tree/main/content/lessons) of this repository.
-Each lesson is stored in it's own named subdirectory.
+Each lesson is stored in its own named subdirectory.

 There are three general approaches to using the material in teaching: